Bakfiets & Bakkersfiets: etymology

 Related English words: none

-Thus we see that the bakker (or the son of the bakker) rides a bakkersfiets, which could be but is not necessarily a bakfiets.
+Thus you should now understand clearly that the bakker (or at least the son of the bakker) rides a bakkersfiets, which could be but is not necessarily a bakfiets.
+It could even be a fancy “banketbakkersbakfiets” with a display if we’re talking about a pastry and cake baker.
 Regardless it is definitely a transportfiets.
 There is certainly a bak on either a bakkersfiets or a bakfiets, and its quite likely that gebak will be transported in or on the bak of the bakker’s fiets.
-Clear?
+That gebak will, in any case, be loaded on TOP of the bak to make sure it doesn’t get smashed.

 1. Mark Stosberg Says: